influxdata/docs-v2/content/flux/v0.x/stdlib/profiler/_index.md

 ```

 ### enabledProfilers {data-type="array of strings"}
-List of Flux profiles to enable.
+List of Flux profilers to enable.

 ## Available profilers
 - [query](#query)